 How to start an online business

-eCommerce is experiencing a significant surge in popularity.
-While the online shopping trend could be brushed off as a short-term result of rolling lockdowns across the country, data suggests it’s here to stay.
+eCommerce is experiencing a significant surge in popularity, and data suggests it’s here to stay.

-According to Australia Post’s most recent eCommerce Industry report, 82% of Australian households shopped online in 2020 – 1.3 million of which did not do so in 2019.
+According to a recent Australia Post eCommerce Industry report, 82% of Australian households shopped online in 2020 – 1.3 million of which did not do so in 2019.
 While online shopping activity eased as restrictions did, volumes never returned to the pre-pandemic level.

 Clearly, now is the time to leverage all eCommerce has to offer.

 Fortunately, starting an online business is easier than ever!
 Depending on the type of online business you want to start, upfront costs can be relatively inexpensive.
 With a myriad of web hosting services available, creating a basic website doesn’t have to be a complex or costly exercise.

 Whether the pandemic has inspired you to start your own business or side-gig, or you’re a business owner looking to expand online to grow and reach new customers, starting an online business might be simpler than you think.